Table of Contents

 hydra index candle

-The generated data can be exported to Excel, xml or txt formats.
-Export is done using the drop-down list:
+The generated data can be exported to Excel, XML or TXT formats.
+Export is done using the drop-down list.

 hydra export